Sparsha-Singha/PerformanceTestingProject_JPetStore/README.md

 ### JPetStore Performance Testing with JMeter

-This repository contains a performance testing report for the Pet Store website using Apache JMeter.
-The goal of this project is to evaluate the performance and scalability of the Pet Store application under different load conditions.
+This repository contains a performance testing report for the JPetStore website using Apache JMeter.
+The goal of this project is to evaluate the performance and scalability of the JPetStore application under different load conditions.

 ### Test Plan Details